-comprehensive income

-Fa nvorable Unfavorable

-December 31, 2021

-Financial assets fair value through other comprehensive income \$ 154 (154)
+Change in fair value recognized in other comprehensive income December 31, 2022 Favorable Unfavorable Financial assets fair value through other comprehensive income \$ 152 (152) December 31, 2021 Financial assets fair value through other comprehensive income \$ 154 (154)

-December 31, 2020

-Financial assets fair value through other comprehensive income \$ 139 (139)

 Favorable and unfavorable movements of the Company refer to the fluctuation of fair value, and the fair value is calculated through the valuation technique according to the unobservable inputs to different extent.
 If the fair value of a financial instrument is affected by more than one input, the above table only illustrates the effect as a result of one single input, and the correlation and variance among multiple inputs are not listed here.